marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ### Notes for me

 * Victor will use Modify Memory to "lobotomize" the malcontent carpenter who lost his daughter
-* Check Ireena's stats.
-Does she need to level up?
-* Add "sacrifices" to the list of the Rozana
-  * The Huntress’ altar must receive the sacrifice of a predator beast, its organs removed and sealed in stone jars.
-The Weaver must be provided an offering of fruits and berries, with a mixture of honey and goat’s milk smeared across its altar.
-Finally, the Seeker also requires blood - but it must be the lifeblood of a mortal, willingly given.
 * Add images to notes:
   * https://i.ebayimg.com/images/g/VUQAAOSwzkVfQaTI/s-l300.jpg
   * https://halcyonyarn.com/images_products_huge/69001000.jpg
   * More pictures of the standing stones and carving
-* Figure out how the hell the part is supposed to get the spindle without killing Baba Lysaga
+* Figure out how the hell the party is supposed to get the spindle without killing Baba Lysaga
 * Add to Soundboard:
   * Some sound from Jareth in Labyrinth
 * Make quieter: